Perspectives on a work in progress

 Which brings me full circle to complementarity and the wavy flag piece I’m working on.
-(In this piece, whether you see red, white and blue, or black, white and grey, depends on where you stand.)
+In this piece, whether you see red, white and blue, or black, white and grey, depends on where you stand.
 Our views on diverse sides of an issue, taken together, enable a more complete understanding of a problem than any one perspective can by itself.
 The drive behind my work-in-progress is that if we don’t have the courage to respect the humanity in people who hold views opposed to our own, we’ll never get anywhere we want to go.
 And we’ll lose, if we haven’t already, the essence of our uncommonly pluralist society.
 We’re already on track for plutocracy instead.

 One more by-the-way: I admire Bohr because he seemed to embody a bit of his own complementarity principle.
 He was brilliant, as you’d expect of Einstein’s

 equal, and he was well known in the early physics world as a humanist.
 He established the Institute for Theoretical Physics in Copenhagen, where generations of young physicists could propose and test fresh ideas in a lively, informal environment.
 He risked his life getting many scientists and Jews out of Europe ahead of the Nazis; then refused to leave the Institute during the war because it would have dealt a blow to the morale of his fellow Danes.
-Most of all, I admire him for his broad view of his obligations as a physicist, including a sense of responsibility for the consequences of his work on society.
+Most of all, I admire him for his broad view of his obligations as a physicist, including a sense of responsibility for the consequences on society of his work.
 When physics discoveries led to the development of atomic bombs, he was a forceful advocate for arms control and the peaceful application of the science, and he was awarded the first ever Atoms for Peace Award in 1957.

-*Niels Bohr proposed the quantized electron orbital theory of the atom, which said that electrons could only occupy specific energy levels around an atomic nucleus; this became the foundation of Quantum mechanics and revolutionized chemistry and physics.
+*Niels Bohr proposed the quantized electron orbital theory of the atom, which said that electrons could only occupy specific energy levels around an atomic nucleus; this became the foundation of quantum mechanics and revolutionized chemistry and physics.
 Albert Einstein explained the photoelectric effect, and put forward the theories of general and special relativity.
-Einstein received the Nobel Prize for Physics in 1921, Bohr in 1922.The two carried on a long debate on a key element of Quantum physics until Einstein’s death in 1955.
+Einstein received the Nobel Prize for Physics in 1921, Bohr in 1922.The two carried on a long debate on a key element of quantum physics until Einstein’s death in 1955.
 The science here is over my head, but as I understand it, the disagreement is this: Bohr said the very act of measuring alters reality, i.e., in order to measure an event, an element must interact with a measuring instrument, which by definition changes its behavior.
 Whereas Einstein insisted that reality exists, independent of the act of measurement.
-This fundamental inconsistency between the Relativity and Quantum theories continues to be one of the big mysteries in theoretical physics today.
-Read a much better explanation of all this here: wikipedia.org/wiki/Bohr–Einstein_debates.
+This fundamental inconsistency between the Relativity and quantum theories continues to be one of the big mysteries in theoretical physics today.
+Read a much deeper explanation of all this here: wikipedia.org/wiki/Bohr–Einstein_debates.

 © 2019 SuCummings.
 All rights reserved.
 Image credits: Creative Commons Attribution-NonCommercial 3.0 Unported License.